-The early response to the increasing antibiotic resistance in the mid-1990's with initiation of long-term and structured measures from the profession and authorities is one important explanation of why Sweden has been able to slow the escalation of antibiotic resistance.
-Part of the strategy was implementation of treatment recommendations for common infections in outpatient care, resulting in a sustained decrease in antibiotic consumption.
+Early response to increasing antibiotic resistance in the mid-1990's led to the initiation of long-term and structured measures from the profession and authorities, and is one important explanation to why Sweden has been able to slow the escalation of antibiotic resistance.
+Part of the strategy was to implement treatment recommendations for common infections in outpatient care, resulting in a sustained decrease in antibiotic consumption.

 The Swedish strategic programme against antibiotic resistance – Strama

-Political support and commitment for the work is strong and many stakeholders are involved on local and national level.
-Strama (the Swedish strategic programme against antibiotic resistance), initiated in 1995, plays a central role in this field and is now an advisory body to the Public Health Agency of Sweden.
+Political support and commitment for the work on antibiotic resistance is strong and many stakeholders are involved on local and national level.
+Strama (the Swedish strategic programme against antibiotic resistance), founded in 1995, plays a central role and is now an advisory body to the Public Health Agency of Sweden.

 Networking and interaction are key elements in the Strama work: from the early identification of a problem, through analysis of possible interventions, to implementation and follow-up.
 The Strama groups also share their experiences at recurrent Strama days and through the web portal www.strama.se.
 The Strama work is characterized by a cyclical process with continuous communication with prescribers.

 Local, national and international cooperation

-The Public Health Agency of Sweden works for an interdisciplinary, locally approved model by ensuring involvement of all relevant stakeholders including national and local authorities and professional and non-profit organisations.
-In 2012, the Swedish intersectoral coordinating mechanism was formed, a forum of 25 governmental agencies and organisations active in efforts against antibiotic resistance to strengthen action in the field.
+The Public Health Agency of Sweden works through an interdisciplinary, locally endorsed model by ensuring involvement of all relevant stakeholders including national and local authorities, and professional and non-profit organisations.
+The Swedish intersectoral coordinating mechanism was formed in 2012 – a forum of 25 governmental agencies and organisations active in efforts to strengthen actions against antibiotic resistance.